-Welcome to Synergy Fostering.
+Welcome to Synergy Fostering, one of the most supportive independent fostering agencies in London.
 We are passionate about helping people foster and developing the value they bring to children who cannot be with their own parents.
 Providing exceptional support, development and training that is delivered with care and positivity, we help carers and their families feel confident to provide safe, secure homes for foster children.
-A family focused independent fostering agency based in London for over 16 years, rated as “Good” by Ofsted throughout.
+A family focused independent fostering agency in London for over 20 years, rated as “Good” by Ofsted throughout.

 We are inspired by the story of the starfish on a beach.
 Click here to find out why.

 How Can We Help You Foster In London?

 Find out how our recruitment process works to develop your skills ready for your first placement

 Find out if you could look after children in need and whether you would like to join the most supportive fostering agency London has to offer.

 Why Choose Us?

 Find out what makes us different from the other independent fostering agencies London has to offer?

 Find out about our Ofsted review and highlights from our latest report in Jan 2019

 Find out about the great people who foster with us and staff who support their work with us.